spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 - **Network** pack type -> *cni-calico 3.24.x* (Calico)
 - **Storage** pack type -> *csi-aws 1.0.x* (Container Storage Interface - CSI)

-We also add, as add-on pack, a reverse proxy to access the web application you are going to deploy later on.
+We also add, as add-on pack, a reverse proxy to access the web application you are going to deploy later.
 Click on **Add New Pack**, choose **Authentication** as pack type and select the latest version of **Spectro Proxy** pack name with its default manifest.